Do you notice your child squinting to read or sitting too close to the television or computer screen?

 Myopia management is a scientifically proven way to reduce myopia progression by as much as 78%, depending on the severity of a child’s myopia, their age and the type of myopia management program prescribed by your child’s eye doctor.

 One of the keys to managing myopia and limiting its severity is diagnosing it early.
-Safeguard your child's vision by scheduling an evaluation withMyopia Management Center At Professional Vision Care in Lewis Center today.
+Safeguard your child's vision by scheduling an evaluation withMyopia Management Clinic At Professional Vision Care in Lewis Center today.

 Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.